 Google Cloud BigQuery is one of the most powerful data warehousing solutions available to the general public today.
 At Ternary, we’ve built our infinitely scalable, multi-tenant SaaS on this most-solid foundation.
 It was perfect for our earliest and small-scale needs, and, after three years, we still think it’s the best solution out there for companies of all sizes.

-Google certainly realizes they have a winner on their hands, and recently there's been buzz around the GCP community about pricing changes coming to better reflect how their customers use the product and the true cost to Google in serving such a powerful product to the general public.
-In this blog post, we'll explore the history of BigQuery and its pricing; the value proposition of the new plans; how companies should think about the new plans; and, finally, a case study of how we at Ternary decided to act on the new pricing.
+Google certainly realizes they have a winner on their hands, and recently there’s been buzz around the GCP community about pricing changes coming to better reflect how their customers use the product and the true cost to Google in serving such a powerful product to the general public.
+In this blog post, we’ll explore the history of BigQuery and its pricing; the value proposition of the new plans; and how companies should think about the new plans.
+Finally, we’ll share a case study of how we at Ternary decided to test our own strategies for BigQuery price changes.

 How has BigQuery pricing changed over the years?

 We can see from the release notes (dating all the way back to 2011!) that pricing isn’t something the BigQuery team has spent a lot of cycles on.
 Here’s a brief history of BigQuery pricing: